Tic Disorders: Symptoms, Types, and Treatment

 Exposure and Response Prevention: ERP is a technique that helps a person face anxiety-provoking situations that can trigger the tics without engaging in the tic behavior.
 It also plays a helpful role in reducing anxiety that is often experienced with the urge to tic.

-Habit Reversal Training (HRT): HRT is a technique that can be utilized to recognize the early signs of tics and help replace them with a more desirable behavior.
+Habit Reversal Training (HRT): HRT is a technique that can be used to recognize the early signs of tics and help replace them with a more desirable behavior.
 For example, if someone has a tic of head jerking, HRT can help in learning to perform less noticeable movements.

 Relaxation Tips for Stress Relief